GI4005 - Introduction to International Relations (2017/18)

 The broad aim is to develop an understanding of the fundamentals of the study of international relations.
 In particular to:

 A key element of the syllabus will be skills specific, supporting students in developing learning skills for life.
-This will include class taught skills and exercises using blended learning opportunities on weblearn/BlackBoard.
-Topics covered will include: how to take lecture notes; how to research a subject; how to prepare for a seminar; and how to write an essay.
+This will include class taught skills and exercises using blended learning opportunities on the VLE.
 The applicability of these skills to enhancing employability will be explored.

 Learning and teaching

-Skills development will form a central component of the module, including specific sessions on essay preparation and writing, complimenting skills workshops featured on other level four modules provided by GIR.
+Skills development will form a central component of the module, including specific sessions on essay preparation and writing, complimenting skills workshops featured on other Level Four modules provided by PIR.

 Two activity weeks will also form part of the syllabus, allowing further skills development and subject-specific study.

 The transferable employability skills students should have developed include:

 • The ability to communicate effectively in speech (the ability to work under pressure in seminars, where students must demonstrate the ability to respond to questions orally) and writing (for example, writing an essay using commonly accepted standards of definition, analysis, grammatical prose, and documentation);

 • Research skills, including the ability to synthesise and analyse arguments, to read and understand texts on international relations, and to exercise critical judgement;

 • The capacity to work independently, demonstrating initiative, self-organisation and time-management, as well as co-operating with other students to achieve common goals.